 Only one shop and pub today but not too long ago there was a whole range of shops and trades carried on within the village.
 A blacksmiths, butchers, bakers, a general store and as many as 5 pubs – the Fox & Pheasant, The Old Swan, the Royal Oak, The New Inn and The Rose & Crown, (now The Dabbling Duck) which is the only one still trading.
 The other pub buildings still exist however they have all been converted to residential use.

 The Royal Air Force commandeered one of the largest farms in the village to build an airfield soon after the outbreak of WW II.
-More detail on its operations can be found by clicking the link here, RAF Massingham, or the one at the top of this page.
+More detail on its operations can be found by clicking the link here to read about RAF Massingham

 The airfield was returned to agricultural use in 1957, although it is still in use for private flying.